tusharlock10/ml_learn/README.md

-This is a repo for managing all my ML learning projects in an organized fashion.
+This is a repo for managing all of my ML learning projects in an organized fashion.

 All the projects will have  -
 1. The dataset